 - Social interactions

-- Have difficulty communicating, walking, and caring for themselves
+- Having difficulty communicating, walking, and caring for himself or herself.

-Supporting You at Every Stage of Your Rehabilitation
+Supporting You at Every Stage of Your Brain Injury Rehabilitation

 The physiatrists at the Department of Physical Medicine and Rehabilitation (PM&R) guide and support you and your family through the challenges of brain injury rehabilitation with a physician-directed, comprehensive, individualized treatment plan.